rolipayr15/OpenXray16-Android-Port/README.md

 ## Installing game data

 1. Install the APK on the Android device.
-2. Copy your original Shadow of Chernobyl installation to accessible device storage.
+2. Copy your original game installation to accessible device storage.
 3. Open the launcher and choose the installation directory with the system folder picker.
 4. Press **Start engine host**.

 The permission is retained by Android.
 The port does not request broad storage access and does not package, upload or redistribute the selected data.

-## Development notes

-The Android backend exposes incomplete renderer services as explicit bootstrap implementations.
-This keeps progress measurable: a successful menu does not pretend that models or the level renderer already work.
-The immediate goal is to replace the remaining world-rendering stubs and reach the first correct frame of `l01_escape`.

 For native logs: